user456-ux/hello-world/README.md

 - GitHub follows the public repo / public page/site model
   -  You can publish a private a repo package to a public page
   -  You can publish your page and then mark your repo private </br>
-     this will reset your and repo and require you reenable your public/publish settings for future updates
+     this will reset your and repo and require you to re0enable your public/publish settings for future updates
+- Consider a private repo / private site model like below alterantives if you would like youe source code private </br>
+     bear in mind this **defeats the purpose** of a collabortive repo but will protect yor intellual rights.

 - Alterantives that suiport a true private repo / private page model
   - [Bitbucket (Atlassian/Jira)][l1]
   - [Firebase (google supports .Net)][l2]